Full-time

 • In coordination with the Education Specialist, develop engaging and age-appropriate lesson plans and instructional material for STEAM, civic engagement, physical recreation, arts & crafts, and literacy activities.

-• Actively participate and attend weekly/bi-weekly/monthly team meetings and one-on-one sessions.
+• Actively participate and attend team meetings and one-on-one sessions.

 • Build positive relationships with young people to establish positive connections and rapport.